rjones30/spotfinder/README.md

 ## backend installation ##

 ## other toolkit components ##

-Some of the plots produced by the spotfinder visualization system are quickly generated based on previous analysis of X-ray rocking curve data taken at the Cornell High Energy Synchrotron Light Source (CHESS) and the Canadian Light Source (CLS).
+The spotfinder visualization system is designed to provide a browsable interface to results of already-perfomred analyses of X-ray rocking curve data taken at the Cornell High Energy Synchrotron Light Source (CHESS) and the Canadian Light Source (CLS).
 These topographs are stored in ROOT files that are part of the install base for this project.
 For example, the file JD70-103_couples.root and JD70-103_results.root together contain the complete set of rocking curve topographs taken on radiator JD70-103 during a 2-day run at CLS in June, 2019.
 The raw images taken using the X-ray camera on the BMIT beamline at CLS are also available upon request, but they are not included in the base distribution because of the large data volume that would entail.
 For anyone who may be